Capital meets vision.

 Step 5 - Structured Fundraising (Months 6-9): With traction, leverage AngelList India, LetsVenture for initial intros.
 Use warm introductions through mentors/accelerators.
 Approach syndicates first, then VCs.
 Target 50-100+ investor conversations for a successful round.

-Critical Success Factors: (1) Credible founding team with relevant experience, (2) Large addressable market (TAM >$1B minimum), (3) Unique competitive advantage or technology, (4) Clear path to profitability within 3–5 years, (5) Willingness to pivot based on market feedback.
+Critical Success Factors: (1) Credible founding team with relevant experience, (2) Large addressable market (TAM > $1B minimum), (3) Unique competitive advantage or technology, (4) Clear path to profitability within 3-5 years, (5) Willingness to pivot based on market feedback.
 Investors invest in traction and execution capability, not just ideas.
+Focus on building your product and business first - fundraising is a by-product of success.

 CRITICAL: Failed & Struggling Startups (Avoid as Portfolio References)